averheim/Loke/README.md

 ##### Tables
 - Cost for all resources by account.
 One for each user.
 ##### Charts
-- Chart depicting cost by account.
+- Chart depicting total cost for all accounts.
 One for each user.
+Intended for spotting drastic trend shifts.

 ## Prerequisites